It birthed after putting in hours on the Hurricane Net as Superstorm Sandy clobbered the nation’s east coast. There should be some system of providing

 The Surprise.. that is, the GOOD surprise

-That is, until I called the RV window place- which gave me a quote of $575 for -just- the window.
+is, until I called the RV window place- which gave me a quote of $575 for -just- the window.
 Didn’t want one that badly.
-But trust the Internet- I
+But trust the Internet- I found a new

-tossing around ideas for its configuration.
+around ideas for its configuration.
 Actually, Tim’s setup in Canned 1 worked so well, that’s probably going to be how we roll.
-A lower shelf will
+A lower shelf will hold power

-also be a great place for Safety Services to work if we do a joint incidcent (missing person, etc.).
-The radio room
+be a great place for Safety Services to work if we do a joint incidcent (missing person, etc.).
+The radio room will be

-will be furnished with brand new gray carpet to hold down the echo and noise.
-Rigs may vary once we’re working
+furnished with brand new gray carpet to hold down the echo and noise.
+Rigs may vary once we’re working them in,

 440 portable repeater

 Yaesu 8800 with digital interface